For Amazon S3 request rates, what's the difference between prefixes and nested folders? How many prefixes can I have in an S3 bucket?

 Prefixes

-A key prefix is a string of characters that can be the complete path in front of the object name (including the bucket name).
-For example, if an object (123.txt) is stored as BucketName/Project/WordFiles/123.txt, the prefix might be “BucketName/Project/WordFiles/123.txt”.
-The prefix can be any length, including the entire object key name.
+A key prefix is a string of characters that can be the complete path in front of the object name.
+This includes the bucket name.
+For example, if an object (123.txt) is stored as BucketName/Project/WordFiles/123.txt, then the prefix might be BucketName/Project/WordFiles/123.txt.
+The prefix can be any length, such as the entire object key name.

-If the 123.txt file is saved in a bucket without a specified path, Amazon S3 automatically adjusts the prefix value according to the request rate.
-Partitions can be automatically formed at any point in the prefix string.
+If the 123.txt file is in a bucket without a specified path, then Amazon S3 automatically adjusts the prefix value according to the request rate.
+Partitions can automatically form at any point in the prefix string.

 A partitioned prefix in a bucket can support 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second.
-There is no limit to the number of prefixes that you can have in a bucket.
-However, be aware that a spike in the request rate can cause throttling.
+There's no limit to the number of prefixes that you can have in a bucket.
+However, a spike in the request rate might cause throttling.

 Note: In Amazon S3, there are no partitions for keys or objects.
 Partitions exist only at the prefix level, and not at the object level.
-For more information about using prefixes in Amazon S3, see Organizing objects using prefixes.
+For more information about how to use prefixes in Amazon S3, see Organizing objects using prefixes.

 Folders

-In Amazon S3, folders are used to group objects and organize files.
+In Amazon S3, a folder groups objects and organizes files.
 Unlike a traditional file system, Amazon S3 doesn't use hierarchy to organize its objects and files.
-Amazon S3 console supports the folder concept only as a means of grouping (and displaying) objects.
+The Amazon S3 console supports the folder concept only as a way to group and display objects.

 Note: The folder structure might not indicate any partitioned prefixes that support request rates.